CaliforniaCoinCAC/californiacoin/doc/build-osx.md

 Running
 -------

-Nyc3 Core is now available at `./src/nyc3d`
+Californiacoin Core is now available at `./src/californiacoind`

 Before running, it's recommended you create an RPC configuration file.

-    echo -e "rpcuser=nyc3rpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Nyc3/nyc3.conf"
+    echo -e "rpcuser=californiacoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Californiacoin/californiacoin.conf"

-    chmod 600 "/Users/${USER}/Library/Application Support/Nyc3/nyc3.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Californiacoin/californiacoin.conf"

-The first time you run nyc3d, it will start downloading the blockchain.
+The first time you run californiacoind, it will start downloading the blockchain.
 This process could take several hours.

 You can monitor the download process by looking at the debug.log file:

-    tail -f $HOME/Library/Application\ Support/Nyc3/debug.log
+    tail -f $HOME/Library/Application\ Support/Californiacoin/debug.log

 Other commands:
 -------

-    ./src/nyc3d -daemon # Starts the nyc3 daemon.
+    ./src/californiacoind -daemon # Starts the californiacoin daemon.
-    ./src/nyc3-cli --help # Outputs a list of command-line options.
+    ./src/californiacoin-cli --help # Outputs a list of command-line options.
-    ./src/nyc3-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/californiacoin-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for nyc3 development.
+You can use Qt Creator as an IDE, for californiacoin development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.

 1. Make sure you installed everything through Homebrew mentioned above
 2. Do a proper ./configure --enable-debug
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "nyc3-qt" as project name, enter src/qt as location
+4. Enter "californiacoin-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."